 Now she was careful, treading lithely twixt the massacre of intoxication.
 She reached the bar and reached over, her thieving hands encountering effortlessly the jar she coveted.

 From a stir, the room began to crawl, then clamber.
-The bodies were consolidating at the center of the room, and, wherever she could, she facilitated this pilgrimage, moved chairs and tables to clear the way.
+The bodies were consolidating at the centre of the room, and, wherever she could, she facilitated this pilgrimage, moved chairs and tables to clear the way.
 Attuned, as they were, to the suffering of others they gravitated towards one another.
-Gradually at first then hectically, as the focus shifted from the relief of suffering of others to the pleasure of others, to the pleasure personally attained through the pleasure of others, a human pyramid of hedonistic abandonment formed at the centre of the room.
+Gradually, at first, then hectically, as the focus shifted from the relief of suffering of others to the pleasure of others, to the pleasure personally attained through the pleasure of others, a human pyramid of hedonistic abandonment formed at the centre of the room.

-Hmm.
 Sitting on the bar, feet swinging excitedly, she observed the devolution, quietly jubilant to have her assumptions proven right.
+Empathy is a hypocrites way of seeking personal gain.
 She cut the middle man.
-Empathy is a hypocrites way of seeking personal gain.
 At least, she was honest about it.
 Why seek detours to self-centrism.
 If a poison needed drinking, she would drink it neat.
 Still, she thought, I have more respect for this behaviour, however decadent, then the game of guise and subterfuge on display in the upper-levels.

-She hopped off the bar, waltzed over to the writhing human amalgamation, clambered up the interlocked embracing limbs, as one would the steps of a royal palace, and eased herself upon the orgyaic throne of her own conniving, finally unable to decide whether boredom was, in fact, a trait of the evolving character she was portraying or, well, genuine.
+She hopped off the bar, waltzed over to the writhing human amalgamation, clambered up the interlocked embracing limbs, as one would the steps of a royal palace, and eased herself upon the orgyaic throne of her own conniving.

 Empath, empath, empath, she mumbled, the word a pebble in her shoe.
 There had to be a better word than stupid empathaid for a crummy device that puts you in other people’s…